QubesOS/qubes-doc/managing-os/templates/debian.md

 Debian 8 (jessie) - stable:

     [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-debian-8

 Debian 9 (stretch) - testing:

 A prebuilt template is not yet available, but you can build an experimental stretch template from source.

+Download will take a while and there will be no progress indicator.

 Known issues
 ------------